 A majority of Singaporeans either used their smartphones for looking up information on search engines or for social networking.
 With such an ease of access, the number of cases of people scammed by impersonators on social media has jumped by more than nine times in the past three years, with most victims - six in 10 - aged in their 20s to 40s.
 In 2019, there were 672 reported cases of love scams and 224 tech support scams.

-In 2020, the e-commerce market value in Singapore is expected to be worth three billion U.S. dollars.
+In 2019, the e-commerce gross merchandise volume in Singapore amounted about two billion U.S. dollars.
 Lazada Singapore was the most visited e-commerce website in 2019 with approximately eight million monthly web visits.
 The site has become the most visited across Southeast Asia, boosted by increasing adoption of digital payments in the region.

 In 2023, it is estimated that there will be around 4.7 million social network users in the country.
 YouTube and WhatsApp are leading social networks in Singapore whereas Facebook is currently losing their younger users to Instagram, WeChat or Snapchat.